 Forest Service HQ Move (March 31, 2026): USDA announced it is moving the Forest Service headquarters to Salt Lake City as part of its push for "common sense" forest management.
 The administration has continued to advance its deregulatory agenda alongside the roadless rescission.
 (USDA)

-What Comes Next: USDA's draft Environmental Impact Statement and proposed rule are expected in Spring 2026, accompanied by a second formal public comment period.
+What Comes Next: USDA's draft Environmental Impact Statement and proposed rule are expected by end of summer 2026, opening a second formal public comment period.
 A final decision is expected in late 2026.
+In Congress, S.140 awaits a Senate floor vote, while the Roadless Area Conservation Act (H.R.
+3930 / S. 2042) would codify the rule permanently.
 Litigation is widely expected to follow any final rule.

 How Major Outlets Covered It